Luc1103/Vibes/README.md

 Vibes is a navigational wristband system which guides you to your destination, as inputed via a Flutter app running the Google Maps API, using vibrations on your wrists.

+You can see a demo here : https://youtu.be/3VCT6xzchRs

 ## Who is it for?

 We think our product would be helpful for a variety of people.
 Here are the main people we feel can benefit